v4rakh/gan/README.md

 g.an - A tiny announcement server with Go.

+Use for your small blog or as news distribution application.

 Features:

-* Manage announcements which are simple entries containing a title and content
+* Manage announcements which are simple text snippets containing a `title` and plain text `content`
-* Let users manage subscription to announcements to get notified if there's a new announcement
+* Allow subscribing, so that users (via mail) get notified if there's a new announcement

 There's also a [g.an frontend](https://github.com/v4rakh/gan-frontend).